Nifty Hacks

 Mapping special names to multiple USB serial adapters

-by mark on Apr.17, 2010, under Solar, linux
+by mark on Apr.17, 2010, under linux, Solar

 The watts clever envi has a USB serial adapter which is a Prolific pl2303.
 When inserted it is assigned /dev/ttyUSB0 by udev, among a few other symlinks.
 I have now obtained an RS485 serial adapter on ebay for A$13.98 delivered which uses the exact same chip, which makes it indistiguishable from the envi’s port.
 What I needed was a way to guarantee uniqueness regardless of the enumeration order on boot or random hot plugin.
 Naturally, this is for the Aurora GCI which will be installed when they become available in May.